johnamccull/R3D5--2.12/README.md

 ---> Run on ESP and translates controller commands into movements to control servos and magnet

 ## Mobile Robot
-(please checkout to mobile-robot branch and read respective README.m
+(please checkout to mobile-robot branch and read respective README)

 # Operators
 -Mobile Robot Driver: John McCullough